From pacing to symbolism, Die Hard 2 depends on John McClane being a smoker – and them’s the fax. Spoilers. Obviously.

-Smoking, rather than killing off McClane with some long drawn-out cancer, kills off the crooks instead, allowing him in turn to save his wife’s plane (and, as a consequence, a number of other planes in the vicinity).
-As a habit, smoking may have fallen out of fashion but, in Die Hard 2, its functions remain frozen in perpetuity.
+Rather than killing off McClane with some long drawn-out cancer, smoking kills off the crooks instead, allowing him in turn to save his wife’s plane (and, as a consequence, a number of other planes in the vicinity).
+Smoking may have fallen out of fashion off-screen but in Die Hard 2, its functions remain frozen in perpetuity.
 Smoking doesn’t just seal the deal … it saves the day.
 But only in Hollywood.

 1 Data from the U.S. Centers for Disease Control and Prevention reveals that a third of US adults smoked in 1980 (25.5% in 1990, the year Die Hard 2 was released).
 That number fell to less than 18% in 2013, and just over 15% by 2015.
 The number of US male adults who smoke has consistently been just above the population average.